patrickdappollonio/intro-to-openshift/README.md

 ## :information_source: More technical details

 Docker uses a filesystem technology called _copy-on-write_.
-This allows to **quickly spin up Docker containers**, since the files inside the container point to the actual files in the host operating system.
+This allows Docker to **quickly spin up Docker containers**, since the files inside the container point to the actual files in the host operating system.

 Due to the filesystem mentioned above, the layers are also pointers to other copies in the filesystem.
 A final image **is a copy of all the combined layers in a certain point in time**: this means that even when we use the last layer actively, the contents of the previous layer remain within the same image.